rackerlabs/docs-developer-blog/_posts/2018-11-08-hyperion-smart-view-connections.md

 ### Conclusion

 Many customers use Smart View to load data and view data as part of their daily activities.
-This blog shows you how to make the required connections to connect to Hyperion.
+This blog shows you how to make the required connections to Hyperion.
 You can also easily make changes to connections when there are any upgrades to Smart View or Hyperion.
-The preceding information can be used in creating connections to all of the Hyperion components.
+You can use the preceding information to create connections to all of the Hyperion components.

 <table>